gke/UAVXArm/wiki/UAVXGeneralControlScheme.md

 The outer angle PI loop is relatively insensitive to tuning changes.
 The inner rate PD loop is a different situation.
 The D term may be used to achieve quite high P parameters but as a consequence will be susceptible to prop wash effects.
 Currently we use modest/low P parameters and reserve D for damping external disturbances which means it is relatively modest as well.

 To compute D the gyro data is smoothed using a 4 stage MA filter, differentiated and filtered again using a single pole LPF typically at half the gyro filter cutoff.
 We also using Pavel’s differentiator as an alternative.

+As an observation very little consideration is currently being given to mass distribution.
+Batteries are almost always well away from the prop plane.

 ### Yaw ###